 The department is located at 505 Howard Road.
 The department has 16 sworn officers, and 2 civilian employees.
 The department offers a full range of policing services, including preventive patrol, traffic enforcement, criminal investigations, crime prevention, and drug prevention.

 The department operates under the community policing concept, which stresses involvement with the community, and placing resources where they are most needed.
 It also stresses trying to remove the root causes of crime and neighborhood deterioration.
-The department is structured with two main divisions: Patrol, and Criminal Investigations.
+The department is structured with three main divisions: Patrol, Criminal Investigations, and Code Enforcement.

 The primary division of the department is the patrol division which is responsible for preventive patrol, traffic enforcement, and response to calls for service.
 The division is divided into four shifts so that protection is provided 24 hours per day, 7 days per week.
 Officers typically work a 42-hour workweek, counting time spent writing reports and attending the various courts in which their cases are presented.